Itz-thevine/itz-thevine/README.md

 - 💬 Ask me about Javascript, SPAs (ReactJs, NextJs, Vue Js).
 - 📫 How to reach me: twitter @ik_thevine
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I enjoy travelling and making new friends.
+- ⚡ Fun fact: In my free time, you can find me playing games or listening to music.
+Fun fact: I have written about 3 songs in my book!